The USDA's War on Wildlife

 - American Society of Mammalogists letter recommends redirecting Wildlife Services operations - Mar.
 21, 2012.
 Sample Comment: "We see from WS a heavy and inflexible emphasis on lethal control and a lack of scientific self-assessment of the effects of WS’s lethal control programs on native mammals and ecosystems."

 - Bill to Ban Two Deadly Poisons Used by USDA Wildlife Services Re-introduced in Congress - Mar.
 20, 2012

 - Taxpayers Subsidizing Wildlife Extermination Program, Probe Shows - Kansas City Star, Aug.
 18, 2011

 - America's Secret War on Wildlife - Christopher Ketcham's article on federal agency that keeps the West safe for cows by killing coyotes, wolves, bears, and pet dogs - Men's Journal, Jan.
 2008

 - Poison Traps Kill Unintended Victims - High Country News, Mar.
 13, 2000

 Your Tax Dollars at Work

-The following pictures show animals injured as the result of Wildlife Services' methods.
+The following pictures show animals injured or killed as the result of Wildlife Services' methods.
 WARNING: These pictures are very graphic and may not be suitable for children.

 - Nine fox kits orphaned by USDA's Wildlife Services - Photo | Story